TomCrypto/fraunhofer/README.md

 - BLUR: controls the amount of blurring taking place in the observation plane (see above for an explanation of why we do this).
 A small value will make the pattern very sharp, a high value will blur it out.
-Best is subjective, but less than 0.01 is nice.
+Best is subjective, but between 0.5 and 5 is nice.

 Additional notes
 ----------------